Project 5

 1. Build the circuit from Schematic A (External Pull-Up Resistor Circuit) on your breadboard.
 You will design a digital LED circuit with an external pull-up resistor and pushbutton.

-2. Upload your sketch to the Arduino Nano, and verify that the program executes as expected.
+2. Upload your sketch to the ESP32, and verify that the program executes as expected.

 Checkpoint 3